SWC-Advanced-Microscopy/diffuserwavefrontsensor/README.md

 d=diffusersensor
 ```

-A window now appears with a live stream from the camera sensor.
+Assuming you have the default compatible camera, a window will now appear with a live stream from the camera sensor.
+If nothing happens, you will need to create a camera function file for your device.
+Go to the `private` directory of the `dws.camera` class and make a new function based on the existing ones.
+The string `camToStart` should now be assigned to the name of your camera.

 Set up your optical system to acquire a reference image then:
 ```
 d.setReference